allemas/jdk-22/README.md

 ```

 ####  Unnamed Patterns
-For me, unnamed pattern will empower [`JEP 441: Pattern Matching for switch`](https://openjdk.org/jeps/441) delivered in JDK21
+For me, unnamed pattern will empoyour [`JEP 441 Pattern Matching for switch`](https//openjdk.org/jeps/441) delivered in JDK21
-Now we can use unnamed patterns and
+Now you can use unnamed patterns and

-We can pass from this :
+you can transition from this:
 ```java
 sealed abstract class Ball permits RedBall, BlueBall, GreenBall { }
 final  class RedBall   extends Ball { }